ENDORSEMENT CONSIDERATIONS

 FACTORS CONSIDERED FOR ENDORSEMENT

 The following factors shall be a guide in evaluating candidates seeking SABA-SD’s endorsement.
-These factors are neither mandatory nor exclusive, and the Scholarship & Endorsement Committee (“Endorsement Committee”) will use its discretion in applying and weighing the demonstration of these factors:
+These factors are neither mandatory nor exclusive, and the Board of Directors will use its discretion in applying and weighing the demonstration of these factors:

 1. Professional qualifications, including: a) Qualifications for the position sought; b) Experience; c) Integrity; d) Reputation; e) Temperament; and f) Scholarship, published writings and comments, public statements, and other professional experience.